 For example, Uber’s ‘simple’ emails have brief but valuable text, their logo, a clear CTA and nothing else.
 No distractions, no ‘waffle’ and most importantly, they are consistent.

-In another example, Space NK give their product images centre stage, accompanied with short and to-the-point text to provide readers with easily digestable information.
+Let’s take another example, from makeup brand Space NK.
+They give their product images centre stage, accompanied with short and to-the-point text to provide readers with easily digestable information.

 (Who does Space NK’s great email marketing I hear you ask, we do of course!)

 Consistency across all platforms is key to brand strategy.
-A customers transition across email campaigns, social media and website should be seamless and with all aesthetic style and branding being the same across the board.
-With content, images and email design matching, this enlists a psychological connection with customers and helps them recognise and trust your brand on any online or offline platform.
-When email is used as a tool of trust between customer and company, communication, engagement and e-commerce are improved – as is the longevity of the relationship.
+A customer’s transition across email campaigns, social media and website should be seamless.
+Ensure that aesthetic style and branding remains consistent across the board.
+With content, images and email design matching, this enlists a psychological connection with customers.
+That helps them recognise and trust your brand on any online or offline platform.
+When email is used as a tool of trust between customer and company, communication, engagement and e-commerce are improved.
+So too is the longevity of the relationship.

 From frequency, delivery, formatting and aesthetics, a consistent email enhances a special brand experience and therefore brand loyalty.

-The beauty of email marketing for your brand is your audience is already engaged as they have signed up to receive your emails so marketing via email is a mainstay in strengthening your brand’s relationship.
-Unlike the consumers that see a sponsored ad for your brand on social media or paid ads, email marketing is specifically requested, making it the most successful marketing channel.
+The beauty of email marketing for your brand is your audience is already engaged.
+They have signed up to receive your emails, so marketing via email is a mainstay in strengthening your brand’s relationship.
+Unlike the consumers that see a sponsored ad for your brand on social media or paid ads, email marketing is specifically requested.
+That makes it the most successful marketing channel.

-A great example of the Virgin Holidays brand successfully using email marketing was to increase sales across many touchpoints across a customer journey whether it be pre or post-booking and post-holiday.
+Here’s a great example from Virgin Holidays.
+The brand successfully used email marketing to increase sales across many touchpoints across a customer journey, whether it be pre or post-booking and post-holiday.
 Their successful campaign involved working with AI for better subject lines and relevant content unique to each customer.
 According to Marketing Week, results included a 31% increase in site traffic, 37% increase in CRM communications and a 65% increase in brand awareness.

 Email marketing is at the forefront of your brand on the internet.
 It is imperative to be transparent to customers that receive your company’s emails.
-This means a clear and easy accessible unsubscribe link, no hidden links or signing in to a website to be removed from your list.
+This means a clear and easy accessible unsubscribe link.
+There must be no hidden links, and never force subscribers to sign in to a website before they can be removed from your list.